-Decision to bring a claim
+Decision to Bring a Claim

 The decision to bring a claim is taken by the claimant.
-We assume that at point t=0 the claimant has to (commit to) invest the full litigation costs L, required to win a final judgement.
-Under those assumptions the incentive constraint to litigate ("litigation condition") is the following.
-A claimant will litigate if its payoff from litigation $((1 + z)^{-T}\hat{P}{C}^{L} - L)$ is equal to or higher than zero:
+We assume that at point t=0 the claimant has to (commit to) invest the full litigation costs L, required to win a final judgement.15 Under those assumptions the incentive constraint to litigate ("litigation condition") is the following.
+A claimant will litigate if its payoff from litigation $((1+z)^{-T}\hat{P}C^L - L)$ is higher than zero:

-$$L \le \frac{1}{(1+z)^T} \hat{P}C^L \,.$$
+$$L < \frac{1}{(1+z)^T} \widehat{P}C^L.$$

 This is the case if the discounted damages payment which the claimant expects under a court ruling is as high as or higher than litigation costs.
 It is noteworthy that the decision to bring a claim does not depend on the settlement solution.
-This is so because only in this case the claimant holds a credible outside option during settlement negotiations to finish the case successfully in the court and, hence, can achieve a valuable settlement agreement.
+This is so because only in this case the claimant holds a credible outside option during settlement negotiations to finish the case successfully in the court and, hence, can achieve a valuable settlement agreement.16

-Solution to the settlement negotiations
+Solution to the Settlement Negotiations